 Apr 2019: 'When I’m 17, I hope to make my debut for Chelsea in the first team.
 I realise you need to be realistic, but if the chance is there I hope to make my debut soon.
 I pray every day for it and believe in myself.' – Ian Maatsen

 Sept 2019: 👏 pic.twitter.com/ZYFnDEkNPE

 One of the biggest winners since Lampard replaced Maurizio Sarri, James has proven himself to be Chelsea’s future at right-back – or quite possibly midfield.

-The 20-year-old had been tipped for big things after shining on loan at Wigan and has lived up to the billing since working his way into Chelsea’s first team, leading to some awkward questions being asked of captain Cesar Azpilicueta.
+The 20-year-old had been tipped for big things after shining on loan at Wigan and has lived up to the billing since working his way into Chelsea’s first team, although questions remain about some of his defensive awareness.